Diyauddin-Shaik/diyauddin-shaik/README.md

 ### 👋 Hi, I’m Diyauddin Shaik 🤖

 - 👀 A DevOps Engineer 👨🏻‍💻
-- 🌱 I’m currently working on Laravel 👨‍💻
+- 🌱 I’m currently working on DevOps with AWS  👨‍💻

 ### 📫 Reach me on: